mitchgavan/mitchgavan.github.io/_posts/2019-02-24-react-serverless-shop.md

 {% endhighlight %}

 This creates a proxy by directly accessing the Express app instance created by create react app ([proxy documentation](https://facebook.github.io/create-react-app/docs/proxying-api-requests-in-development)).
 Note that our Lambda function will be served from the same origin once deployed, this change is only required for local development.
 If we run both the app and the Lambda by running `npm start` and `npm run start:lambda`, our api call will now work as expected when accessed through `http://localhost:3000`.
+You can test out your checkout form by using one of the [test cards](https://stripe.com/docs/testing) provided by Stripe.

 ## Convenient build scripts